 Another minor form of clowns was called "Scurra", of which the word "scurrilous" is derived.
 Scurra was heavily jesting, and was different for his physical oddities comparing to his fellows.
-Nonetheless, other types were known, such as Moriones (moron), as well as Stulti and Fa.(3) Eventually these Eventually these characters
+Nonetheless, other types were known, such as Moriones (moron), as well as Stulti and Fa.
+(30)